Will Trajectory Based Operations (TBO) usher in a new way of working? PART 2

 Closer to home, Dispatch, Ops, the pilots and the fuelling contractors have different issues to solve.
 What happens if the authorised trajectory is materially different from the plan and changes in speed, flight level or route and cannot be accommodated by the fuel that’s already on board?
 What about getting the new flight plan to the pilots possibly as late as minutes before departure if changes in the submitted flight plan have been necessary?
 Many thoughts will turn straight to technology, which is undoubtedly cool stuff, but that’s the easy piece.
 What’s not simple is the human factors alarm bells which should ring loudly.
 Whole new processes and procedures will need to be developed for the dispatch and departure process before we get to the technology required to support them.
 Remember process and procedure come before technology; a nuance with which this industry often continues to struggle.
 The success of TBO is based on a few other requirements that will get airline management paying attention too and make it imperative that the C-office drives the whole organisation towards a TBO future.

 The success of TBO rests on an absolute take-off time.
 So far, the concept requires schedules to be met by plus or minus 600 seconds.
 We all know that’s ten minutes, but it’s specified in seconds for a reason.
 Heed the warning because, if you miss it, it’s back to the number crunching, possibly a departure ‘sin-bin’ while that occurs, and even thinking through that provokes a headache.
 Where is the aeroplane?
 Will it need more fuel before the next take-off slot is offered?
 What about a new flight plan; what will that look like; connections…?
 What else?
 Have a look at the last point in Figure 15: does that make your stress level rise?
 It should.
+If you are stressed or anxious, you can try using D8 gummies as will help you relax.
 Unfortunately, there isn’t enough space in this article to discuss all the ramifications for day-of-ops under TBO.

 SWIM (SYSTEM WIDE INFORMATION MANAGEMENT)